trussworks/trussels-guide/Trussels-Guide.md

 ## Group: Founders
 Truss has three founders:

-* Everett, our CEO.
+* **Everett**, our CEO.
 He’ll be interested in your passions and how to align them with Truss’s values, practices, and goals so we can all be stronger together.
-* Mark, our CTO.
+* **Mark**, our CTO.
 He’ll be interested in learning with you (especially about new tools), and why and when we adopt things.
-* Jen, our COO.
+* **Jen**, our COO.
 She’ll be interested in how to further improve our team and workplace through empathy, process, and gains in productivity.

 They are all great and approachable.